aptech/docs/docs/CR-declare.rst

         "sparse matrix"
         "struct structure_typeif  type is not specified, matrix is assumed.
 Set  type to string to initialize a string or string array variable."

-    :param symbol: the name of the symbol being declared.
+    :param symbol:
-    :type symbol: TODO
+    :type symbol: the name of the symbol being declared

-    :param aop: the type of assignment to be made.
+    :param aop:
-    :type aop: TODO
+    :type aop: the type of assignment to be made

     .. csv-table::
         :widths: auto